-Following his studies at the University of Pennsylvania David Murphy launched his architectural planning and design career as the urban designer for the very successful Camden Yards sports and entertainment precinct in Baltimore.
+Following his studies at the University of Pennsylvania, David Murphy launched his architectural planning and design career as the urban designer for the successful Camden Yards sports and entertainment precinct in Baltimore.
 David landed a national AIA award for his planning work on the project.
-After almost 10 years at Ellerbe Becket he left an ownership position to become a founding partner of Crawford Architects in 2001.
+After almost 10 years at AECOM (formerly Ellerbe Becket), he left an ownership position to become a founding partner of Crawford Architects in 2001.

 Nickname: Spud (like a potato, he’s versatile and everyone’s favorite vegetable)